ChowMeins/Hoyoverse-Daily-Check-In-Bot/README.md

 - ## **Python** (developed using Python 3.10.11)
 - ## Installation of both the Selenium library and Python dotenv.
-    - run the follwing while in the root directory:
+    - run the following while in the root directory:
     ```
     pip install -r requirements.txt
     ```